 Fractures of the arms and shoulders are the most common ejection injuries.
 This is closely followed by a concussion and intracranial bleeding and subdural hematomas.
 The latter traumatic brain injuries require hospitalization and surgical intervention.
 Other injuries commonly seen are:

 - Lacerations: Cuts to the face and neck are common and occur in approximately 15 percent of all accidents.

-- Cervical (neck) injuries: The most common neck injuries are cervical strains and sprains, muscle tendon damage and ligament injury.
+- Cervical (neck) injuries: The most common neck injuries are cervical strains and sprains, muscle-tendon damage and ligament injury.

 - Legs: Lower extremity damage occurs most often in adults.

 - Spinal injuries: Cervical portions of the cord are injured most frequently due to an ejection accident.
-This can cause paralysis and lack of nerve function below the level of the injury.
+This can cause paralysis and a lack of nerve function below the level of the injury.
 Mid and lower portions of the spine are not damaged as frequently.